Episode 9: Homesick

 A destiny that could only be fulfilled if she could get off the damn island.

-Having learned her lesson with the JFAB—don’t tell a bunch of people who love the island you want them to help you escape the damn island—her application for the island college scholarship included an essay that outlined the revolutionary role of the small town (or small island) ethos, which she described as a gentle blend of humility and perseverance.
+Having learned her lesson with the JFAB—don’t tell a bunch of people who love the island you want them to help you escape the island—her application, two years later, for the island’s college scholarship included an essay that outlined the revolutionary role of the small town (or small island) ethos, which she described as a gentle blend of humility and perseverance.

 She had personally never experienced notable humility or perseverance among the islanders, and privately believed if Looser Island exemplified the best hope for the world, humanity was doomed.